Housing benefit advice for landlords

 Tenants can claim benefit in one of the following ways:

-- tenants can claim housing benefit online
+- tenants can Claim Online

 - if your tenant is claiming Universal Credit they should claim housing costs via the Department for Work and Pensions.